CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * All bucket **names are public**, so please do not include any confidential information in the bucket names

-With the icon  **Click to add files that will be uploaded** you will open a browser window in which you can select the files.
+4. With the icon  **Click to add files that will be uploaded** you will open a browser window in which you can select and add more files.

 <img width="570" alt="space in user guide" src="https://user-images.githubusercontent.com/83574067/123925776-e75d3f80-d993-11eb-8c1e-7f77341aa382.png">